 A guided ice trek is a great way to experience Perito Moreno Glacier, and definitely one of the highlights of a trip to El Calafate Argentina.
 You have the option of going on a big trek, which usually lasts all day; or on a small trek, which on the other hand only lasts around one and a half hours.

 Short treks are great addition to a visit to Perito Moreno Glacier.
 You’ll get the opportunity to see the glacier and the moraine up close; listen to the ice cracking; look into the cracks and even drink glacier water.

 The short trek is fairly easy, suitable even for families with children.
 The only real requirement is that of being properly dressed: you’ll need a few layers of technical hiking gear and thermal underwear; a good snow jacket; hat, gloves and a scarf, and a good pair of hiking boots to which crampons (necessary to walk on ice) will be tied up.

-These tours of Perito Moreno also include an ice trek:
+This tours of Perito Moreno also includes an ice trek: